Maharashtra legislature secretariat told not to respond to SC notice on suspension of 12 BJP MLAs

 The 12 legislators were suspended on July 5 this year after they allegedly misbehaved with presiding officer Bhaskar Jadhav in the Speaker's chamber.

-Zirwal directed the government to apprise the apex court of the developments that led to the suspension of these BJP members.
+Zirwal directed the Department of Legislative Affairs to apprise the apex court of the developments that led to the suspension of these BJP members.
+The deputy speaker’s directive came days after the suspended BJP legislator Ashish Shelar urged him to consider the suspension period and reduce the same to the period already served.

-BJP leader Sudhir Mungantiwar wondered how the government can hold speaker's election by keeping 12 voters suspended.
+However, BJP legislator Sudhir Mungantiwar wondered how the government could hold the speaker's election by keeping 12 voters suspended.
+The speaker’s election is slated for the concluding day of the winter session on December 28.

 The 12 suspended members are Sanjay Kute, Ashish Shelar, Abhimanyu Pawar, Girish Mahajan, Atul Bhatkhalkar, Parag Alavani, Harish Pimpale, Yogesh Sagar, Jay Kumar Rawal, Narayan Kuche, Ram Satpute and Bunty Bhangdia.